Pulmonary Function & Exercise Testing

 What is a Pulmonary Exercise Test?

-Pulmonary exercise tests allow the physician to evaluate lungs and heart under conditions of increased metabolic demand.
+Pulmonary exercise tests allow the physician to evaluate the lungs and heart under conditions of increased metabolic demand.

 Predicting the Course of COPD